TomCarr/exTREEmaTIME/README.md

 Instructions and further details are [**here**](https://github.com/TomCarr/exTREEmaTIME/wiki/Further-details-and-instructions).\
 please cite: Carruthers and Scotland 2022. exTREEmaTIME: a method for incorporating uncertainty into divergence time estimates.
 Biol Open. https://doi.org/10.1242/bio.059181

+### 02/05/23
+Updated version this summer.
+Will include: different rmins and rmaxs for different parts of the tree, generation of age estimates to enable testing of diversification rate estimates, will be available in r and python, with minimal dependence on other packages

 ### 10/10/22
 TreePar no longer on cran.
 Old versions here: https://cran.r-project.org/src/contrib/Archive/TreePar/.